 Each of the services is supported by one or more MAC frame types.
 Some of the services are supported by

-MAC management messages and some by MAC data messages.
-All of the messages gain access to the WM via the IEEE Std 802.11 MAC sublayer medium access method specified in Clause 9 (MAC sublayer functional description).
+MAC management frames and some by MAC data frames.
+All of the frames gain access to the WM via the IEEE Std 802.11 MAC sublayer medium access method specified in Clause 9 (MAC sublayer functional description).

-The IEEE Std 802.11 MAC sublayer uses four types of messages—data, management, extension, and
+The IEEE Std 802.11 MAC sublayer uses four types of frames—data, management, extension, and

 control (see Clause 8 (Frame formats)).
-The data messages are handled via the MAC data service path.
+MSDUs carried in data frames are handled via the MAC data service path.

-MAC management messages and MAC extension messages (see 8.3.4 (Extension frames)) are used to support the IEEE Std 802.11 services and are handled via the MAC management service path.
+MAC management frames and MAC extension frames (see 8.3.4 (Extension frames)) are used to support the IEEE Std 802.11 services and are handled via the MAC management service path.

-MAC control messages are used to support the delivery of IEEE Std 802.11 data and management messages.
+MAC control messages are used to support the delivery of IEEE Std 802.11 data and management frames.

 The examples here assume an ESS network environment.
 The differences among the ESS, the PBSS, and